Pompeo ducks lawmakers' questions on North Korean nukes

 Pompeo made the comment in response to pointed questions about details of Trump's one-on-one meeting with Russian leader Vladimir Putin last week in Finland.

-Republican committee chairman Bob Corker opened the hearing by saying Pompeo was appearing before senators who have "serious doubts" of Trump and his foreign policy.
+Chairman Bob Corker, R-Tenn., opened the hearing by saying Pompeo was appearing before senators who have "serious doubts" about Trump and his foreign policy.

 Meanwhile, Pompeo said the United States will never recognize Russia's annexation of Crimea and will continue to insist that Ukraine's territorial integrity be restored.

-In a statement released Wednesday by the State Department, Pompeo said the U.S. will hold to its long-standing principle of refusing to recognize Kremlin claims of sovereignty over territory seized by force, in violation of international law.
+In a statement released Wednesday by the State Department, Pompeo said the United States would hold to its longstanding principle of refusing to recognize the Kremlin's claims of sovereignty over territory seized by force in violation of international law.
 He called for Russia to respect principles and "end its occupation of Crimea."